Chapter Eight: Weaponry

 Poison, infection, and disease burn like an internal Fire, but can only spread to living creatures, and only through attacks that break the skin.
 (Alternately, a computer virus can only spread to computers that interface with an infected machine.)

-Creatures and objects suffering from one of these alternate forms of Burning still feel the usual effects of Being On Fire - the weakening from Armor, Skill, and Power Penalties, the Burning Roll, and the ability to make whatever alternate version of a Fire Attack makes sense for their condition.
+Creatures and objects suffering from one of these alternate forms of Burning still feel the usual effects of Being On Fire - the penalties to Armor, Skill, and Power, the Burning Roll, and the ability to make whatever alternate version of a Fire Attack makes sense for their condition.

 Difficult Terrain: Cost:(Field Size)xCP per 1d6" Move Effects

 The purpose of Difficult Terrain is to hamper or disrupt unit movement.
-Difficult Terrain may slow units down, move them in directions they don't want to go, or it may let them go whichever direction they want, but decrease their ability to stop or turn.
+Difficult Terrain may slow units down, move them in directions they don't want to go, or it may let them go whichever direction they want, but decrease their ability to slow down or change course.

-Each d6 of Difficult Terrain dice costs 1CP per inch of Field Size, regardless of what the d6's Movement effects are.
+Each d6 of Difficult Terrain dice costs 1CP per inch of Field Size.
 For Slow Fields that slow or stop units (mud, glue, rubble), the d6es' inches are subtracted from victims' Movement for the turn.
 For Fields of Current that carry units in a specific direction (river currents, wind machines, greased ramps), the unit is moved by the d6es' inches first, and it may then use its full Movement as normal.
-Slippery Fields (ice, oil slicks, spilled marbles) use up a units' own Move inches by forcing them to continue in whatever direction they were already moving (or to remain stuck in place if they weren't moving), and causing standing units to fall over and become Disrupted on any Critical Failure on a Skill Roll.
+Slippery Fields (ice, oil slicks, spilled marbles) use up a units' own Move inches by forcing them to continue in whatever direction they were already moving (or to remain stuck in place if they weren't moving), and additionally cause standing units to fall over and become Disrupted on any Critical Failure on a Skill Roll.

 Concealed Hazards: Cost:(Field Size)xCP per 1d6" Damage or 2d6" Move Effects